-Considering tooth whitening?
+Considering tooth whitening in Gig Harbor?
 How to have beautiful teeth for life—free!

 Tooth whitening, sometimes called bleaching, is one of the most sought-after dental procedures.
 In fact, more than 45 million Americans whiten their teeth From a dental perspective, results do vary.
 However, teeth whitening is for most an affordable way to quickly have a dazzling white smile.
 And read on so you can take advantage of Dr. Duffy’s free whitening for life offer ad at the bottom of this page!

 So, what’s the process?